53

 Next.js Layouts

-A huge factor to improving performance is leveraging the mostly OOB layout engine from Next.js.
+A major factor in improving performance is leveraging the largely out-of-the-box layout engine provided by Next.js.

-Without going into detail, anything we put into the layout is shared, cached, and not re-rendered on page navigation.
-This already reduces page load by at least 20% because the header and footer can easily be added to the layout.
+Without going too deep into implementation details, anything placed within a layout is shared, cached, and not re-rendered during page navigation.
+This alone can reduce page load times by at least 20%, since elements such as the header and footer can live inside the layout rather than re-rendering on every page.

 Layouts are also nestable.
-We can have a root layout and an infinite number of child layouts under that.
-The website heavily relies on using this feature and the codebase contains 5 separate layout files.
+A root layout can contain multiple child layouts beneath it.
+The website described here relies heavily on this capability, with the codebase containing five separate layout files.

 Content Streaming

-With React Server Components and the Next.js App Router, pages no longer have to be delivered as a single, blocking response.
+With React Server Components and the Next.js App Router, pages no longer need to be delivered as a single blocking response.
 Instead, the server can stream HTML to the browser in chunks, allowing the page to render progressively.

 This means: